Welcome to today's edition of the Rush 24-7 podcast.

 Snurdley was paralyzed for three minutes after this Clinton bit.

-And one more time, Chris Cuomo, look at all these Democrats saying that this problem, financial problem, is all a Republican's fault.
+And one more time, Chris Cuomo, look at all these Democrats saying that this problem, financial problem, is all a Republicans' fault.

 What do you say to that?

-The responsibility that the Democrats have may rest more in resisting any efforts by uh Republicans in the Congress or by me when I was president to put some uh standards and tighten up a little on Fannie Mae and Freddie Mac.
+The responsibility that the Democrats have may rest more in resisting any efforts by Republicans in the Congress or by me when I was president to put some standards and tighten up a little on Fannie Mae and Freddie Mac.

-Look at Pal.
+Look at Powell.

 You caused this.